on your quiet nights

 The answer to this is that pubs need to compete in another way - with their atmosphere.

 Hosting 'event' evenings (quizzes, bingo, poker, etc) helps to provide that extra reason for customers to go to the pub, instead of staying at home.

 The customer service from Hi 5 is amazing.
 They really go that extra mile, and are always there to help with any situation.

 Instead of only going to pub when you organise it with friends - Landlords should aim towards having customers go to the pub by themselves, in the knowledge they will see someone that they know.

 A pub poker league is a fantastic way to promote the feeling of a community at the pub, because regulars who ordinarily would not interact, get to know each other and become friends.

 This ultimately translates to more money behind the bar, because your customers are more likely to come to the pub more often.

 Poker leagues generate repeat custom

-Players compete for a large cash prize by playing poker at their local pub and earning points.
+Players compete for a large cash prize by playing poker at their local pub.

 The more times they play in the pub, the more likely it is that they will win some of the £50,000 prize pool that we give away each year.